 Think of the closing date as “day 0” and investors have until the end of the 45th day to formally identify a replacement property that they intend to purchase.
 A few points on the replacement property.

-First, it has to be a like kind property to the one that was sold.
-Again, most commercial property is like kind to other commercial property.
+First, it has to be a like-kind property to the one that was sold.
+Again, most commercial properties are like-kind to other commercial properties.